wieslawsoltes/Avalonia/compositionplan.md

    - Introduce a lightweight `CompositionSurfaceBrush` analogue so a surface can be painted on a `CompositionSurfaceVisual` without custom rendering code.
    - Ensure surfaces respect DPI/render scaling and support async disposal on render thread.
 2. **Public Scoped Batch Wrapper**
    - Add a managed `CompositionScopedBatch` class with `Completed` events, delegating to existing compositor batch infrastructure.
-This is needed to know when to show/hide destination elements.
+The API should mirror WinUI: creation via `CreateScopedBatch`, `Suspend`/`Resume`/`End`, `IsActive`, `IsEnded`, and a `Completed` event carrying `IsCanceled`/`Failed` state.
+   - Mirror WinUI semantics observed in `TimeManager.cpp`/`UIElement.cpp`: every animation that starts after `CreateScopedBatch` and before `End` automatically joins the batch, including implicit `StartAnimationGroup` calls.
+Completion must fire even when animations are stopped or properties are overwritten so cleanup (e.g., pushing final values from composition back into Avalonia properties) can run.
 3. **Visual Coordinate Utilities**
    - Provide helpers to fetch the global transform and bounds for a `Visual`/`CompositionVisual` (e.g., `CompositionVisual.TryGetGlobalBounds()`) so connected animations can position overlay visuals correctly across nested transforms.
    - Handle multi-monitor scaling and `TopLevel.RenderScaling`.